AutodeskGames/stingray-docs/source/interactive_help/playtesting/troubleshooting.md

 # Troubleshooting common issues

-This page lists some common problems that you may run into when using Stingray.
+This page lists some common problems that you may run into when using {{ProductName}}.

 For strategies you can use to get a better idea of what's going on in a running game, see also ~{ Ways to get runtime feedback }~.